-Question: “The VA has denied our Application for Aid & Attendance benefits for long-term care.
+Question: “The VA has denial our Application for Aid & Attendance benefits for long-term care.
 May we appeal this decision?”

 Answer: Yes, you can appeal the denial of benefits.
 There should be instructions along with the Notice of Denial.
 Check with the Department of Veterans Administration and they will have a list of Accredited Attorneys that are qualified to bring your appeal.